This procedure provides guidance on identifying boundwith records in Alma.

 774 1_ |t Water-Resources investigations / U.S. Geological Survey. |w 9982433750001453

-Note: An alternate search strategy, to just create a set of all bib records that contain “Host bibliographic record” is not used as Alma doesn’t require that host bibliographic records contain that string.
-The title in the host bibliographic record can be changed, and Alma allows directly linking between a title bib record in a boundwith, and other title bib records in the boundwith, without using a separate host bibliographic record.
+Note: An alternate search strategy, to just create a set of all bib records that contain “Host bibliographic record” is not effective, as Alma doesn’t require that host bibliographic records contain that string.
+The title in the host bibliographic record can be changed, and Alma also allows direct linking between a title bib record in a boundwith, and other title bib records in the boundwith, without using a separate host bibliographic record.

 Since our original boundwith set will contain records we don’t need, the bib records in the set are exported and MarcEdit is used to extract those records with MMS IDs in 774 $w fields from the other, undesired bib records.
 Next, MarcEdit is used to extract the MMS IDs from the 774 $w and 001 fields, so that both the host bibliographic records and the linked title records will be included in the final set of boundwiths.

 Although we now have a file that contains the MMS IDs of all the records associated with the boundwiths, the file is not in the format needed to use in Alma to create a set.
 Therefore, MS Word and Excel are used to reformat the file (into a file with a single column of all the MMS IDs) and to get rid of any duplicate MMS IDs.